delaneymorgan/pblua/README.md

 * separately generate a wire-encoded message file (see cpp folder for examples)
 * modify main.lua to point to this file
 * lua main.lua
-* the program will output decoded fields and where possible potential conversions to their original form
+* the program will output decoded fields and where possible, potential conversions to their original format.

 ### Compatibility:

-This code should be compatible with Lua versions: 5.1; 5.2; 5.3 and should even run under LuaJIT.
+Code is compatible with:

+* Lua 5.1
+* Lua 5.2
+* LuaJIT.

+And runs under:

+* Linux
+* Windows 10
+* MacOS X

-It should be noted that WireShark plugins are run using a Lua 5.2 interpreter, so keep this in mind when making modifications.
+**Note**: WireShark plugins are run using a Lua 5.2 interpreter, so keep this in mind when making modifications.

 ### To Come: